SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Treasury-Guild/Docs/GoogleDocs/1gUfkeZCwtw28gmpRShStBgRsOBaj6kRnxaJ7Ih2zZag/doc-text-only.md

 **Treasury Guild Space**

-No focus on onboarding here, there have been few attempts to do meeting summary
+No focus on onboarding here, there have been few attempts to request meeting summary

-Treasury Operations Workgroup Space
+**Treasury Operations Workgroup Space**

 Improved guidelines